 - Access: In the event of disruption or action that does not respect these Principles, the conference may withdraw a participant’s name badge and suspend or cancel the participant’s access to the conference.

-- Access Appeal: If a conference participant feels that his or her access has been wrongly withdrawn, the participant will have 24 hours to appeal to the conference organizers.
+- Access appeal: If a conference participant feels that his or her access has been wrongly withdrawn, the participant will have 24 hours to appeal the decision with the conference organizers.
 Appeals will be considered on a case-by-case basis.

 - Public statement: In the event that property is destroyed or physical force is used or threatened by a participant, the IAS may issue a statement concerning the action within the framework of the Principles and Values of Conference Participation.